sbhumi/490TermProject/README.md

   #notebook.ipynb (depreciated): Defines the preprocessing steps for original keras model and uses       original
   model to inference an image from the original Kaggle Dataset.

-  package-lock.json: tracks the packages that Node.js uses.
+  package-lock.json: tracks the packages that Node.js uses

   package.json: tracks the dependencies for Node.js

+  app.py: flask API for app

   nonSlices.npz: OASIS3 Preprocessed training data, Alzheimers negative